 For both income tax purposes and financial analyses, it is valuable to calculate depreciation based on a calendar or fiscal accounting year.
 When the acquisition date of an asset does not coincide with the start of the year - which is the rule rather than the exception - the amounts of depreciation in the first and last years are computed as fractions of a full year's depreciation.

 Straight-Line Depreciation

-The following HP 12C Platinum program (written in RPN mode) calculates the straight-line depreciation for the year desired with the acquisition date occurring at any time during the year.
+The following hp 12c program calculates the straight-line depreciation for the year desired with the acquisition date occurring at any time during the year.